edo-vi/computer_vision/README.md

 I thoroughly commented the files so as to be as clear as possible.

 To make things easy, the notebook have already the results that I have used in the report.
 I'm also including the datasets.

+NOTE: due to github file limit, I couldn't upload the datasets and the resnet checkpoints in the end.
+If you want train the resnet, run the train_denoising.ipynb with the resnet option, and if you want to create the dataset run make_datasets.ipynb"